 I am so excited to share this recipe with you because 1) who doesn’t love pancakes?!
-And 2) they’re packed with protein which means they’ll help to keep you full longer than traditional pancakes.
+And 2) just like my easy protein pancakes, these pancakes are packed with protein which means they’ll help to keep you full longer than traditional pancakes.
 Always a win in my book!

 I love that these pancakes are easy enough for a weekday breakfast, but also fancy enough for a weekend brunch.
 I can totally see a pancake brunch bar in my future… You could offer different pancake mix-ins and toppings and everyone could create their ideal pancake stack.
 Mmm!
 Who’s coming over?